CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 Let’s say you’re trying to find videos about Batman on Youtube.
 You open up Youtube, type “Batman” into a search field, hit enter, and you see a list of videos about Batman.
 A REST API works in a similar way.
 You search for something, and you get a list of results back from the service you’re requesting from.

 An API is an application programming interface.
 It is a set of rules that allow programs to talk to each other.
 The developer creates the API on the server and allows the client to talk to it.
+An example of a server is the application on a computer hosting a website and an example of a client is the browser on the phone trying to access the website.

-`REST` determines how the `API` looks like.
+More APIs which you are likely to come across are called `REST` APIs and so these are they type which we will discuss here. `REST` determines what the `API` looks like.
 It stands for “Representational State Transfer”.
 It is a set of rules that developers follow when they create their `API`.
 One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.

 Each URL is called a `request` while the data sent back to you is called a `response`.

 ##### Examples